AdobeDocs/contributor.en/help/setup/sign-up.md

 ---
 lastModified: 2018-06-28
+title: GitHub account setup steps
-title: github account setup steps
+seo-title: github account setup steps for Adobe documentation
-description: step through the process of setting up accounts for github, required in order to contribute content.
+description: Step through the process of setting up accounts for GitHub, required in order to contribute content to Adobe documentation.
+seo-description: Step through the process of setting up accounts for GitHub, required in order to contribute content to Adobe documentation.
 ---
 # GitHub account setup